Note: On February 23rd, 2015 Wisconsin Wave issued a renewed call for a Wave a protest - click here for more info

 - Convening the "One Year Longer, One Year Stronger" coalition to both commemorate the first year of the Wisconsin Uprising and plan for the next one.

 In addition the Wave maintains a website where any organization can post information about relevant upcoming events happening throughout the state.

-Right now the Wave's priority project is our Shut the Chamber campaign to fight back against the big money controlling Wisconsin politics- Wisconsin Manufacturers and Commerce.
-You can learn more about Shut the Chamber in Wisconsin here as well as Liberty Tree's national Shut the Chamber campaign here.
+Right now the Wave's priority project is our WMC-Free Wisconsin campaign to build community and business support for a divestment campaign targeting the big money corporate lobbyist group controlling Wisconsin politics - Wisconsin Manufacturers and Commerce, a branch of the US Chamber of Commerce.
+You can learn more about WMC-Free Wisconsin here.

 How can get I get involved?

 - Sign the second call for a Wisconsin Wave here to get email updates about upcoming events and actions.